Your enquiry has been successfully sent

 Biography

-I am keen to use my knowledge of survey and study design, data analysis, and behaviour in a variety of applications and am passionate about the translation of scientific knowledge.
+I am always keen to use my knowledge of survey and study design, data analysis, and behaviour for a variety of applications and am passionate about the translation of scientific knowledge and associated science communications.
 I believe in the value of excellent science and the power of diversity to solve real world problems.
-I have worked mostly with external clients and enjoy the insight, application and pace that industry can provide us.
+I like to work in spaces where behaviour needs to be better understood or improved across any aspects of health and disease management.

 Other Interests